 Noel Dockstader: It’s fantastic.
 I mean you live for this documentary makers.
 You know André said it, you know, we can talk about it a lot, but you know if you don't do something the world will dictate to you, not the other way around.
 And it's quite simple, that’s true.

 Announcer: Noel Dockstader and Quinn Kanaly, the filmmakers behind Point of No Return, the story of the first solar-powered flight around the world.
 We also heard about preserving the night sky in Saving the Dark, neighbors living through the North Dakota oil boom in My Country No More, and the myths and realities of life in the Appalachian coalfields in Hillbilly.

 To hear all our Climate One conversations, subscribe to our podcast at our website: climateone.org, where you’ll also find photos, video clips and more.
 If you like the program, please let us know by writing a review on iTunes, or wherever you get your podcasts.
 And join us next time for another conversation about energy, economy, and the environment.

 Greg Dalton: Climate One is a special project of The Commonwealth Club of California.
-Kelli Pennington directs our audience engagement.
-Carlos Manuel and Tyler Reed are the producers.
-The audio engineer is Mark Kirschner.
-Anny Celsi and Devon Strolovitch edit the show The Commonwealth Club CEO is Dr. Gloria Duffy.
+Kelli Pennington and Sara-Katherine Coxon direct our audience engagement.
+Tyler Reed is our producer.
+The audio engineers are Mark Kirschner and Justin Norton.
+Anny Celsi and Devon Strolovitch edit the show.
+I’m Greg Dalton, the executive producer and host.
+The Commonwealth Club CEO is Dr. Gloria Duffy.